guigomcha/alumet-user-book/src/plugins/output/opentelemetry.md

 ## Description

 [OpenTelemetry](https://opentelemetry.io/docs/what-is-opentelemetry/) (OTEL) is an open source observability framework and toolset designed to ease the integration of observability backends such as Jaeger, Prometheus, Elasticsearch, OpenSearch and more.
-While it offers vendor/tool-agnostic and autoinstrumentation capabilities, the backend (storage) and the frontend (visualization) of telemetry data are intentionally left to other tools.
+While it offers vendor/tool-agnostic and auto-instrumentation capabilities, the backend (storage) and the frontend (visualization) of telemetry data are intentionally left to other tools.

 The plugin developed is an exporter (push) which can be connected to the OTEL framework via a receiver.